-Worksheets allow children to apply what they have learned and allow teachers to track children's progress daily.
 Worksheets are designed to be completed by children independently as a whole-class activity.
 The back side of the worksheet-the homework-may be completed in class if time permits or completed at home and returned the next day.
 If some children in your class need extra support or are greatly challenged to complete their worksheets alone, consider working with them in small groups or individually.

-To prevent children from becoming frustrated when trying to read words that contain letters and sounds that they haven't learned, instructions are usually not printed on either side of the worksheets.
-Thus, it is very important to review the homework directions each day.
-(A note to parents and guardians appears on each homework to help them understand what children should do.)
+To prevent children from becoming frustrated when trying to read words that contain letters and sounds that they haven't learned, instructions are usually not printed on either side of the worksheet.
+(Homeworks include a parent/guardian note to relay information about what students have learned and what they should do for homework.)

-A final note: For this program to work effectively, children should read aloud to someone every day.
+It is essential for children to read aloud to someone every day.
 Worksheets provide individual words, sentences, and questions to practice.